LEARNING WITH KOL NEFESH

 Tikkun Leyl Shavuot.
 Another highlight of the year.
 Rabbi Joel leads us in study through the night, and then we pray the morning service to the break of dawn and the beautiful sound of birdsong.

 City Shiur.
 The City is an unlikely place for a shiur!
 Nevertheless, it is where a mixed bunch of interested people come on Fridays when Rabbi Joel is here to eat bagels and give their brains a workout.
 This shiur is unique in being only predominantly Jewish.
 Regular participants include Muslims and Christians, along with other Masorti and non-Masorti members.
 The conversations often take unusual tacks and have an openness and fluidity that make the trek into central London worthwhile.
-Contact email@example.com for further details.
+Contact firstname.lastname@example.org for further details.
+(Currently on hiatus due to the pandemic, but may restart soon.)

 Limmud.
 We can't claim Limmud is a KNM invention, but we love Limmud, and each year twenty or more of us trek to a cold Midlands venue to be re-invigorated by this incredible event.
 Chazan Jacky is normally there, and Rabbi Joel comes on alternate years.
 Whether we come as teachers, students, or schmoozers, this is a very special week.